tableau/connector-plugin-sdk/docs/gallery-submission.md

 ### Step 2: Build your integration

-Once you've signed up for our developer program, use the information in this Connector SDK documentation to get started building a connector.
+After you've signed up for our developer program, use the information in this Connector SDK documentation to get started building a connector.

 Be sure to test your connector with the [TDVT suite](https://tableau.github.io/connector-plugin-sdk/docs/tdvt) to ensure that your connector meets our guidelines for connector functionality.